 Alysanne brought this story and the countless others she had been told of before the small council.
 Alysanne pointed out what happened to Lord Gargon the Guest.
 Grand Maester Benifer also stated that there were many more instances of a lord being murdered by those seeking revenge due to the right of the first night, and thus the right was also a threat to the King's Peace.
 Alysanne declared the law was not the same as it was when it was founded thousands of years ago, as none of the men practicing it now are mighty heroes.

 The council agreed, and the lord's right to the first night was abolished in what became known as the second of Queen Alysanne's laws: henceforth a bride's maidenhead would only belong to her husband, whether joined before a septon or a heart tree, and any man, be they lord or peasant, who would forcibly take her on her wedding night or any other night would be guilty of rape.
 This law made Alysanne deeply beloved of the smallfolk, though some lords resented it.

-Although it is now against the law, some houses in Westeros, such as House Bolton and House Umber (although they deny it), as well as the inhabitants of Skagos and some northern mountain clans, are rumored to still illicitly uphold the first night.
-At Lord Tywin Lannister's marriage to Joanna Lannister, King Aerys II Targaryen drunkenly japed about how it was a pity the first night was banned, and he took certain liberties in the bedding ritual when the men at the feast had to disrobe the bride.
+Although it is now against the law, some houses in the Seven Kingdoms, such as the Boltons and Umbers (although they deny it), as well as the inhabitants of Skagos and some northern mountain clans, are rumored to still illicitly uphold the first night.
+At Lord Tywin Lannister's wedding to Lady Joanna Lannister, King Aerys II Targaryen drunkenly japed about how it was a pity the first night was banned, and he took certain liberties in the bedding ritual when the men at the feast had to disrobe the bride.

 - Droit du seigneur -- Wikipedia article on a similar custom, though it is not proven to have existed.